mangodreyy/HaoroShi-Deeptection/README.md

 # HaoroShi-Deeptection 🔍
 A real-time deepfake detection browser extension powered by a hybrid CNN-Transformer architecture.
-Haoroshi Deeptection uses advanced machine learning to analyze images and videos directly in your browser, helping identify manipulated media content.
+Haoroshi Deeptection uses advanced machine learning to analyse images and videos directly in your browser, helping identify manipulated media content.

 ## 📑 Table of Contents
 - [🌟 Features](#features)